kelvinyashim/kelvinyashim/README.md

 - 👋 Hi, I’m @kelvinyashim
 - An intermediate Software Developer
-- 👀 I’m interested in ... mobile dev and web development,
+- 👀 I’m interested in ... mobile dev and Ai,
-- 🌱 I’m currently learning ...Web dev
 - 💞️ I’m looking to collaborate on ...building mobile apps
 - 📫 How to reach me ...09018300339